Beleaguered: Apple Bottoms Out, 1996-98

 'A Huge Mess'

 Amelio was placed in the center of a huge mess and told to sort it out.
 He wrote a strategy for Apple and pointed out the major problems.
-He concluded that Apple had a shortage of cash and liquidity, low-quality products, lacked a viable operating system strategy, had an undisciplined corporate culture, and was trying to do too much and in too many directions.
+He concluded that Apple had a shortage of cash and liquidity, low-quality products, lacked a viable operating system strategy, had an undisciplined corporate culture, and was trying to do too much and go in too many directions.

-Amelio started to address these problems by cutting Apple's costs.
-He reduced the work force by thousands and discontinued the Copland operating system project.
+Amelio started to address these problems by cutting Apple’s costs.
+He reduced the workforce by thousands and discontinued the Copland operating system project.
 However, Amelio did not discontinue the Newton family of products; additionally, the eMate 300 Newton laptop was released under his reign at Apple, one of his mistakes.

 Apple's Savior